Axis occupation of Serbia: German occupation

 The area under control of the German Military Administration in Serbia was initially occupied by the Germans.
 It was later occupied mostly by Bulgarian troops, but remained under German military authority.
 On stamps and coins this territory was referred to as Serbia, and, according Paul N. Hehn, its official name was the Territory of the Military Commander in Serbia.
 This territory had two successive Serbian puppet governments under the control of the German military authorities.
 The first, short-lived, puppet government was known as the Commissioner Government and was led by Milan Aćimović.
 The second puppet government was known as the Government of National Salvation and was led by Milan Nedić.

 During the occupation, the Nazists set up Soldatensender Belgrad, the popular radio station for German soldiers across Europe and Africa.

-Approximately 11,000 of the Jewish population of about 12,500 in German-occupied Serbia, controlled by Hungary or the Independent State of Croatia, were murdered.
+Approximately 11,000 of the Jewish population of about 12,500 in German-occupied Serbia were murdered.